Heneros/chat-app/README.md

 - [x] Rewrite to Typescript.
 - [x] API limiter add. limit to send message.
 - [x] Create new chat(firstName, lastName) with dialog window.
+- [x] Edit my message in chat
+- [x] Automatically send messages to random chat.
+This feature can be turned off in the user account.
+- [x] Notification from receive message.

 ### Need to add:
-- [ ] Notification from receive message.
-- [ ] Authorization via Google and Facebook.
+- [ ] Authorization via Google and Github.
-- [ ] Show toast with new message.
 - [ ] Create second type chat without auto-response API.
 Which you can add user contacts and communicate to each other.
-- [ ] Automatically send messages to random chat.
-This feature can be turned off in the user account.
 - [ ] Frontend.
 Add dark theme and white theme switcher.
 - [ ] Sending files.
 With cloudflare.
 - [ ] Implement TDD.
 Jest.
 - [ ] Test with adaptive.
 - [ ] Avatars to users
-- [ ] Edit my message in chat
 - [ ] Available contacts. option should have.
 User can show/hide from public list contacts.